 by Stefan Stenudd.
 Qi, prana, spirit, and other life forces around the world explained and compared.
 Click the image to see the book at Amazon.

 A New Novel in the Making

 I'm working on a new novel.
-Here's the first chapter of it in its latest edit.
+Here's the first chapter of it.
 Let me know what you think about it.
-You find a Facebook comment form directly under the text.
-I won't tell you what it's about, to let you figure it out while reading - this chapter or the ones following in their own due time.
+You find a Facebook comment form below the text.
+I post each new chapter when it is completed.

 Although his face is still that of a fifteen year old boy, it seems to be transforming into one of a skull.
 It is so skinny that his cheeks have all but disappeared and his cracked lips press on the teeth, unable to cover them.
 His cheek bones stick out, as if aiming to pierce through the skin.
 The colors of his skin have faded.
 It is not wrinkled, but dry as paper.
 His brown hair is also dry and thin, keeping its color but losing its shine, receding up his forehead.